diya04b/Polypharmacy-side-effect-prediction-via-LLM-based-SMILES-encodings/README.md

   → Uses **mapped embeddings** as input

 * `mlp_pair_mapped_only_256.ipynb`
-  → Variant of MLP using specific mapped embedding configuration
+  → Variant of MLP using a specific mapped embedding configuration

 **Key Idea:**